 - Now add the vodka and stir well.

 - Leave to cool and pour into sterilised bottles.

-- Set aside for a couple of months to mature.
-The longer the better.
+- Set aside for a couple of weeks to mature.